aicenter/Ridesharing_DARP_instances/README.md

 ```

 ## License
-The code in this repository is licensed using the GNU GENERAL PUBLIC LICENSE.
+The code in the repository used to generate the instances is licensed using the [GNU GENERAL PUBLIC LICENSE v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

+The dataset is licensed using the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.